 While you may cure your live rock in many different ways, the following method has been shown to be very effective.
 Curing of live rocks typically takes about one to three weeks.

 - Place the live rock in a new 30-gallon plastic garbage can.

-- Cover the rock completely with freshly mixed saltmix or seawater.
+- Cover the rock complete with a freshly mixed salt mix or seawater.

-- Create constant water movement with a powerhead or air stone.
+- Create a constant water movement with a powerhead or air stone.